 - The Hunter Becomes the Hunted: Bugs Bunny, the original animator for Duck Amuck, is paid out with his own coin by Elmer.

 - I Don't Like You and You Don't Like Me: Invoked by Bugs when he sees who the animator is.
+Of course, since it's Elmer Fudd, and this time he's in complete control of things, this makes plenty of sense.

 - Internal Deconstruction: Not only of the first Duck Amuck but also Jones seemingly taking a light hearted jab at his own more suave take on Bugs.
 Throughout the short, Bugs values his dignity before anything, flat out refusing to be in a cartoon where he is the Butt-Monkey, only to be goaded into it when the director makes jabs at his ego and image.
 Where Daffy threw unrestrained tantrums in Duck Amuck, Bugs attempts desperately to keep his composure as the animator prods his buttons.